- Email scams are common, and recently, Norton 360 users fell victim to them.

 On the other hand, scam emails are generally sent out without any checks.
 Scammers don’t bother double-checking the content, and as a result, there could be a few typos.
 Take the below case of the Norton 360 scam email for instance:

 Though it could look like a genuine one, the word Proforma (a type of invoice) has been misspelled as Performa.
 Other than that, there is no spacing after a comma or full stop in some places.
 So, have a keen eye for such stuff, otherwise, you wouldn’t be able to spot a scam email.

 3. Check the graphics or logo

-Most of the scam emails don’t have proper graphics or use the incorrect logo for Norton 360.
+Most of the phishing emails from Norton don’t have proper graphics or use the incorrect logo for Norton 360.
 The logo might either be hazy, a part of it missing, or it could be an outdated one.

 In this case, you should not share any personal information, click on any links, download attachments, or establish contact through the details provided.